oetiker/sourcey-buildpack/README.md

 #### `buildPerlModule [any cpanm option]`

 This is a wrapper for `cpanm` which you can use to install extra perl modules.
-The new modules will get installed into your freshly installed perl, or if you have not done so, the system perl will be used and the modules will go to `/home/vcap/sourcey/lib/perl5`.
+The new modules will get installed into your freshly installed Perl, or if you have not done so, the system Perl will be used and the modules will go to `/home/vcap/sourcey/lib/perl5`.
 Sourcey will take care of setting the `PERL5LIB` variable accordingly.